The Fish Report

 Fishing Conditions and Hatches

-Fishing Conditions and Hatches: Fair-Good
+Fishing Conditions and Hatches: Good-Very Good

 Fishing has been streaky day to day with A LOT of small fish, a good sign for the future.